 Tip 4: Go beyond repeating and guess the answer

 Rather than repeat, try to go one level up and guess the whole answer before they said it.
-After the app says, for example, “Why are you putting that coat?” think how you would say that and say it in the target language.
-Think of it as a test.
+After the app says, for example, “Why are you putting that coat?” think how you would say that in the target language.

 This is pretty tiring.
 But it’s such a good way of drilling things.

-Tip 5: Look up words/phrases you don’t understand
+Tip 5: Learn actively — Look things up when you don’t understand

 If you take notes of words you’ve learned through Glossika you’ll find that you will internalise the phrasing more quickly because you’re only focusing on phrasing and less on new words you didn’t know existed.